-State Police Retirement System of New Jersey April 13 2022 Page 2
+State Police Retirement System of New Jersey February 3, 2023 Page 2

-This actuarial valuation report was prepared exclusively for the State Police Retirement System of New Jersey for the purposes described herein and for the plan auditor in completing an audit related to the matters herein.
+This actuarial valuation report was prepared exclusively for SPRS, the DPB and the System auditors for the purposes described herein and in preparing financial reports in accordance with applicable law and annual report requirements.
 Other users of this report are not intended users as defined in the Actuarial Standards of Practice, and Cheiron assumes no duty or liability to such other users.

-Sincerely,

-Cheiron
+Sincerely, Cheiron